michaelfedell/instacart/README.md

 │   ├── logging/                      <- Configuration files for python loggers
 │
 ├── data                              <- Folder that contains data used or generated.
 Only the external/ and sample/ subdirectories are tracked by git.
-│   ├── archive/                      <- Place to put archive data is no longer usabled.
+│   ├── archive/                      <- Place to put archive data is no longer used.
 Not synced with git.
 │   ├── external/                     <- External data sources, will be synced with git │   ├── sample/                       <- Sample data used for code development and testing, will be synced with git │